jfavourite/Single-cell-RNA-seq-Analysis-of-Breast-Cancer-Tumor-Microenvironment/README.md

 This project presents a complete single-cell RNA-seq (scRNA-seq) analysis pipeline investigating how breast cancer molecular subtypes differ in tumor ecosystem composition and cell-cell communication.
 Using a landmark 26-tumor dataset, I characterized 93,235 cells across nine major cell populations and identified subtype-specific patterns of immune infiltration, stromal programming, and intercellular signaling.

-This work was developed as part of my PhD application portfolio to demonstrate proficiency in large-scale single-cell analysis, tumor microenvironment biology, and computational cancer research.

 ---

 ## Central Hypothesis